edithgogo/CINN/README.md

 // get output content from output_handle
 ```

-### Use CINN lower level DSL to define some computation and execute
+### 1.2 Use CINN lower level DSL to define computations and execute them

 The following is a naive matrix-multiplication implementation using the CINN DSL